It’s the beginning of our liberation. First, there is work to do.

 As he turns, a voice from inside the bush addresses him: Moshe Moshe (Moses Moses)!

-It’s God, the Great Mystery, calling to him from within the bush!
+It’s God, the Great Mystery, calling to him from within the bush.

 His response rings throughout time, until today.

-Moses says, Hineni.
+Moses replies Hineni.

 In Hebrew, Hineni means: